eCloudEdge-Digital/neoedge-central-user-manual/README.md

 2. **Log in with the default user**

-Please login with the default
+Please login with the default user
-- deafult user: aiot@ecloudedge.com
+- deafult user account: aiot@ecloudedge.com
 - password of the default user: A!oT@6689